Thousands jailed for non-payment of fines in NI

 The largest unpaid fine was £500,000 for evading customs duty on goods and the lowest were three fines of £1.

-The Department of Justice said that 23 fines recorded as 'zero' were an "input error" in the data.'Not acceptable'
+The Department of Justice said that 23 fines recorded as 'zero' were an "input error" in the data.

 The Detail found that 89% of the cases involved fines of £500 or less, while 92% of the sentences given were between seven and 14 days.